jakearchibald/idb/README.md

 ### Transaction lifetime

+TL;DR: **Do not `await` other things between the start and end of your transaction**, otherwise the transaction will close before you're done.

 IDB transactions auto-close if it doesn't have anything left do once microtasks have been processed.
 As a result, this works fine:

 ```js